qaiserfccu/iCoachie/memory-bank/progress.md

 - Connect club members page to studentService and clubService APIs for real member management
 - Connect club payments page to paymentService APIs for comprehensive payment tracking
+- Connect club sessions page to sessionService, coachService, and clubService APIs for comprehensive session management

 ## Doing